Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Washington State Bar Association, Standards for Indigent Defense Services, Standard 3J

-To calculate attorney FTE annual hours, the provider should first subtract the days that an FTE attorney is provided for vacation, sick leave, personal leave, etc. The fictional jurisdiction attorneys have 10 days of vacation, 10 days of sick leave, and 11 federal holidays.
-The below table shows an example of subtracting leave hours from the hours available per year for the fictional jurisdiction.
+To calculate Annual Hours per FTE, you should first subtract the days that an FTE attorney is provided for vacation, sick leave, personal leave, etc. For example, in our Fictional Jurisdiction, attorneys receive 10 days of vacation, 10 days of sick leave, and 11 state holidays.
+The table below shows the reduction of available hours per FTE based on vacation, leave, and holidays.

 Training Time Calculation Examples